mrled/keymap.click/docs/devnotes.md

 * Add a guide
 * Add content for all the keys I want
-* Add place for more general info
+* Add place for more general info / prose
+* Add prose content

 ## Add a guide